 These specific documents however cannot be shared with a third party, because it would put our security infrastructure at risk.
-The SSAE 16 (Statement on Standards for Attestation Engagements Number 16) is available by request; which allows Greater Giving to show a third party we do have controls in place to protect data, prevent fraud, etc., without giving specific details which would compromise our security.
+The SSAE 16 (Statement on Standards for Attestation Engagements Number 16) is available by request; which allows Greater Giving to show our boarded clients that we do have controls in place to protect data, prevent fraud, etc., without giving specific details which would compromise our security.

 If I use Greater Giving, how is my donor's card data treated?

 First, all card data is encrypted once the card is read by our terminal or card readers, using industry standard encryption technology.
 Second, while in storage in our databases, data remains encrypted with security standard certificates.
 This data is only stored for processing, and is then deleted, or reduced to just the first and last four digits.
 Security codes are never stored.